bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Methodology

 \subsection{Sparse Bayesian Factor Inclusion (SBFI) for Learning Rank}

-Previous Bayesian work by \citet{grabski2023bayesianFA, grabski2023bayesian} in the multi-study setting learns factor sharing patterns and total latent dimension using a binary factor inclusion matrix $A$.
+Previous Bayesian work by \citet{grabski2023bayesianFA, grabski2025bayesian} in the multi-study setting learns factor sharing patterns and total latent dimension using a binary factor inclusion matrix $A$.
 We adapt this approach to learn rank automatically in our single-study setting and introduce a new prior and hyperprior structure such that the induced prior on the expected rank is approximately uniform.
-We term this approach Bayesian factor inclusion (BFI).
+We refer to this as Bayesian factor inclusion (BFI).

 BFI uses a diagonal binary factor inclusion matrix, $A$, where $A_{nn} = 1$ if latent factor $n$ is included in the model, and $0$ if excluded, redefining NMF as